Skip to Content

 What appears genuinely new

-Simultaneous satisfaction of six independent constraints — Pure Fibonacci divisors satisfy Laplace-Lagrange bounds, inclination balance, eccentricity balance, eccentricity-inclination partition, timescale hierarchy, and resonance closure at the same time.
-Out of 7,558,272 configurations tested, only one satisfies all four physical constraints simultaneously.
+6. Simultaneous satisfaction of six independent constraints — Pure Fibonacci divisors satisfy Laplace-Lagrange bounds, inclination balance, eccentricity balance, eccentricity-inclination partition, timescale hierarchy, and resonance closure at the same time.
+Out of 7,558,272 configurations tested, only 42 survive all five physical filters — and only one of those is mirror-symmetric.

 The balance conditions combine known conservation principles with a novel Fibonacci structure.
 The conservation laws guarantee that oscillations balance around the invariable plane — but they do not predict that integer Fibonacci divisors should preserve that balance to such high precision.
 A theoretical derivation from first principles, or a successful prediction for an independent system, would settle whether the Fibonacci structure encodes real physics or is an unexplained regularity.